demisto/content/Packs/AutoFocus/Integrations/AutofocusV2/README.md

-Use the AutoFocus v2 integration to contextualize threat intelligence and bring speed, consistency, and precision to threat investigation.
+Use the Palo Alto Networks Unit42 Intel v2 integration to contextualize threat intelligence and bring speed, consistency, and precision to threat investigation.
 TIM customers that upgraded to version 6.2 or above, can have the API Key pre-configured in their main account so no additional input is needed.
 To use this feature, upgrade your license so it includes the license key.

 ## Use Cases